 #5.
 Fuel Transaction

 Fuel Outlet work at the very low-profit margin.
-Due to the low margin, they cannot bear the transaction charges imposed by the card issuer company (VISA, Maestro) & transferred to the consumer.
+Due to the low margin, they cannot bear the transaction charges imposed by the card issuer company (VISA, Maestro) & transfer to the consumer.

 The transaction charge on fuel purchase is called fuel surcharge.
 Presently, Every time you make a fuel purchase through your card, you have to pay a fuel surcharge @ 1% (before 13 Jan 2017, it was 2.5%) subject to the minimum of INR 10.

-These additional charges on fuel can be avoided by making cash payment.
+You can avoid these additional charges on fuel can be by making cash payments.

 Exception to the Case